Introduction to Blender Scripting in 20 Minutes: (Coffee Break Series)

 Quick answers

-Themes include Blender, Python, 3D scripting, automation, Blender API, plus context from read, 2026, excerpt, time.
+Themes include Blender, Python, 3D scripting, automation, Blender API, plus context from read, trailer, week, news.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.